 Jeffrey Gwaltney is a young American tenor of thrilling vocal potential, fine musical instincts and convincing dramatic presence.
-During the past two seasons, he has made impressive debuts in London at the Royal Albert Hall as Pinkerton in Madama Butterfly and at Opera Holland Park as Dick Johnson in La Fanciulla del West and as Luigi in Il Tabarro, the Scottish Opera as Erik (George) in The Flying Dutchman, Opera Ireland as the Prince in Rusalka for Opera Ireland, and Wexford Festival in Ireland as Simon Perez in Frederick Delius’ rarely performed Koanga.
+He has made impressive debuts in London at the Royal Albert Hall as Pinkerton in Madama Butterfly and at Opera Holland Park as Dick Johnson in La Fanciulla del West and as Luigi in Il Tabarro, the Scottish Opera as Erik (George) in The Flying Dutchman, Opera Ireland as the Prince in Rusalka for Opera Ireland, and Wexford Festival in Ireland as Simon Perez in Frederick Delius’ rarely performed Koanga.

 In the U.S.A., he has appeared with Michigan Opera as Dick Johnson, Opera Carolina as Canio, Edmonton Opera as Don Jose Opera on the James, Opera North, and PORT Opera as Rodolfo in La Boheme, Opera Idaho, and Opera North as Don Jose in Carmen and Cavaradossi in Tosca, and Mobile Opera as Pinkerton.